-With the prevalence of more powerful opioids, such as Fentanyl, finding their way into common street drugs, there has never been a greater need for effective and fast-acting opioid overdose prevention treatments.
+With the prevalence of more powerful opioids, such as Fentanyl, there has never been a greater need for effective and fast-acting opioid overdose prevention treatments.
 One treatment stands out as a proven and lifesaving means of preventing an opioid overdose: Naloxone (also known as Narcan).

-- Naloxone – known as an opioid antagonist, meaning that it blocks the opioid receptors and prevents the rewarding and soothing effects of any opioids as well.
+- Naloxone – known as an opioid antagonist, meaning that it blocks the opioid receptors and prevents the rewarding effects of opioids.
 It is most readily available as a nasal spray, meant to be administered to anyone suffering from an opioid overdose.
 When administered, it effectively “ends” the user’s deadly high and provides a 30 to 90-minute window for the user to receive proper medical attention.

 - N-CAP (Naxolone Co-Payment Assistance Program) – a New York program meant to eliminate or greatly reduce the cost of co-payments when receiving Naxolone from a participating pharmacy.

 The outcome of any overdose is largely determined by how quickly the person receives help, and often those who are overdosing or witnessing an overdose don’t call 911 out of fear of arrest.
 The New York State Good Samaritan Law protects everyone, regardless of age, who seeks medical help for themselves or someone else during an overdose.
 Even those who are in possession of illicit drugs (less than 8 ounces), drug paraphernalia, or alcohol where underage drinking is involved, don’t have to fear arrest or prosecution as a result of calling 911 for an overdose.
 This crucial law empowers and encourages anyone who witnesses an overdose to call 911 and get the victim the help they need.